Skrylar/ImpromptuModular/README.md

 Although no **write** capabilities appear in the main part of the module, automatically storing patterns into the sequencer can be performed using the CV inputs in the **expansion panel**.
 A write cursor is implicitly stepped forward on each write, and can be repositioned at the first step by pressing the reset button, or at an arbitrary step by simply clicking that given step.

+### Advanced gate mode (new in version 0.6.10) <a id="advanced-gate-mode-gs"></a>

+Holding the MODE button for **two seconds** allows the selection of the clock resolution, in number of pulses per step (PPS).
+When set to a value greater than 1, which unlocks the advanced gate mode, the sequencer will skip this many clock pulses before advancing to the next step.
+In such cases, a mutliplied clock must be supplied in order to keep the same tempo in the sequencer.
+In advanced gate mode, the pulse width of the clock is not used and has no effect on the gates.

+The first three gate types require that the PPS be a multiple of 4, while the last five gate types require that the PPS be a multiple of 6.
+A chosen gate type not meeting its required pulse rates will have a red LED beside it to indicate this (normally it is green).
+Selecting a PPS value of 12 or 24 will ensure that all gate types can be used (i.e. that all PPS requirements are met irrespective of the gate type chosen).

 ([Back to module list](#modules))